Human Approval, Agent Ownership, and Audit Trails for AI Agents

 Create an approval request from the terminal and attribute it to an agent.
 The CLI can then block until the assigned human approves, rejects, or the request times out.

 This is the fastest way to test a real Contro1 approval flow before you wire the same behavior through an SDK or direct API call.
+Use contro1 ask for a free-text human response; it is not an operator-to-agent clarification round.

 The CLI exposes the non-admin routing fields most agents need: required role, SLA, quorum, approval roles, case ids, idempotency ids, trace ids, and policy context.